State Correction Officers and Security Hospital Treatment Assistants Plan

 - You have a loan with a deferred compensation (457) or tax-sheltered annuity (403-b) plan through your current employer that causes your loan to exceed the federal limits for nontaxable loans.
 Exceeding these limits could result in significant tax consequences for you.

-- You do not make payments on your loan at least once every three months or do not complete payment within five years from the date the loan was issued.
+- You do not make the required payments on your loan at least once every three months or do not complete payment within five years from the date the loan was issued.

 If your loan is taxable, or becomes taxable as described above, you must include it on your federal income tax return for the year the loan is granted or becomes taxable.
 If you are under 59½ at the time, you may be required to pay a 10 percent penalty tax in addition to any ordinary federal income tax you owe.
 Please consider consulting a tax advisor before applying for a taxable loan from the Retirement System.

-If you already have an outstanding Retirement System loan and want to take a new loan, please contact our Call Center and connect with our automated information line to determine if refinancing your current loan or carrying multiple loans would be better for you.
+If you already have an outstanding loan with us and want to take another loan, please contact our Call Center at 1-866-805-0990 (or 518-474-7736 if you live in the Albany, NY area) and connect with our automated information line to determine if refinancing your current loan or carrying multiple loans would be better for you.
 Once you access the loan menu, you can receive specific information relating to your account for multiple and refinanced loans or you can speak directly to a customer service representative.
-Although your payment may be larger if you choose multiple loans, you may reduce or eliminate your tax liability.
+Although the repayment amount may be larger if you choose multiple loans, the taxable amount of a refinanced loan is always higher, unless the entire refinanced loan is nontaxable.